Estación Mapocho

-Estación Mapocho is a former railway station that, since 1994, has been refitted as a cultural centre that hosts many kinds of events.
+Estación Mapocho is a former railway station that has been refitted as a cultural center since 1994, hosting a variety of events in Santiago, Chile.

 History

 The design and construction of the station began in 1905 at the hands of Emilio Jecquier, a Chilean architect based in France.
 The 280-metre-long, 17-metre-high structure was composed of a base of masonry and a steel vault covered in glass (now copper).
 The steel structure was constructed by the Belgian company Haine Saint Pierre.
 The official inauguration of the station took place on May 12, 1912, and the station opened to the public in 1913.